greenwombat/sp108e/README.md

 ### Using sp108e with Google Home / Google Assistant

-The web server has been written so that it can be called with natural language allowing it to be used with Google Assistant using IFTTT:
+The web server and lambda have both been written so that it can be called with natural language allowing it to be used with Google Assistant using IFTTT:

 - http://localhost:3000/?command=color red
 - http://localhost:3000/?command=color rainbow